Data-Driven Parametrization of Molecular Mechanics Force Fields for Expansive Chemical Space Coverage: Methods

 \subsection{Benchmark Datasets and Metrics}

-To be compatible with the Amber family of protein force fields, the non-bonded terms of ByteFF are trained to reproduce the am1bcc charges and GAFF vdW parameters.
+To be compatible with the Amber family of protein force fields, the non-bonded terms of ByteFF were trained to reproduce the AM1-BCC charges \cite{jakalian2000fast,jakalian2002fast} and GAFF-2.2 vdW parameters.
 Therefore, in this work we focus on the intramolecular PES performance relative to QM references of ByteFF, and leave the further improvement of non-bonded terms as a future work.

-Three different types of benchmarks are used to provide a thorough assessment of ByteFF.
-First, the large-scale industrial collaborative OpenFFBenchmark public dataset \cite{damoreCollaborativeAssessmentMolecular2022} is used to quantify how well the force field-relaxed geometries and energies reproduce the QM-relaxed references, without constraints.
-Three different metrics are used, namely root-mean-square deviation of atomic positions (RMSD), torsion fingerprint deviation (TFD) \cite{schulz-gaschTFDTorsionFingerprints2012}, and relative energy difference ($\Delta\Delta E$) defined by OpenFF team.\cite{10.12688/f1000research.27141.1} Second, the crucial torsional energy profile performance is benchmarked on two different datasets, namely the publicly available TorsionNet500 dataset \cite{raiTorsionNetDeepNeural2022} and the BDTorsion dataset curated in-house.
+Three different types of benchmarks were used to provide a thorough assessment of ByteFF.
+First, the large-scale industrial collaborative OpenFFBenchmark public dataset \cite{damoreCollaborativeAssessmentMolecular2022} was used to quantify how well the force field-relaxed geometries and energies reproduced the QM-relaxed references, without constraints.
+Three different metrics were used, namely root-mean-square deviation of atomic positions (RMSD), torsion fingerprint deviation (TFD) \cite{schulz-gaschTFDTorsionFingerprints2012}, and relative energy difference ($\Delta\Delta E$) defined by OpenFF team.\cite{10.12688/f1000research.27141.1} Second, the crucial torsional energy profile performance was benchmarked on two different datasets, namely the publicly available TorsionNet500 dataset \cite{raiTorsionNetDeepNeural2022} and the BDTorsion dataset curated in-house.
 For consistency, energies of conformations in TorsionNet500 \cite{raiTorsionNetDeepNeural2022} dataset were re-calculated with the B3LYP-D3(BJ)/DZVP level of theory.
-On these datasets, the root mean squared error (RMSE) and Boltzmann-weighted RMSE of each torsional energy profile are calculated and compared.
+On these datasets, the root mean squared error (RMSE) and Boltzmann-weighted RMSE of each torsional energy profile were calculated and compared.

-Beyond the constrained (torsional energy) and unconstrained (OpenFFBenchmark) optimization benchmarks, the performance of ByteFF is further benchmarked on the QM references energies and forces calculated on the \textit{off-equilibrium dataset}, which includes subsets of the SPICE dataset\cite{eastmanSPICEDatasetDruglike2023} and the RNA Structure Atlas\cite{parlea2016rna}.
+Beyond the constrained (torsional energy) and unconstrained (OpenFFBenchmark) optimization benchmarks, the performance of ByteFF was further benchmarked on the QM references energies and forces calculated on the \textit{off-equilibrium dataset}, which includes subsets of the SPICE dataset\cite{eastmanSPICEDatasetDruglike2023} and the RNA Structure Atlas\cite{parlea2016rna}.
 On this dataset, RMSE of energies and forces were calculated to quantify if the PES is properly captured beyond local minima.

+Rigorous procedures were followed in the benchmarking of ByteFF models, which ensured no data leakage between the training and testing data.
 More details of these benchmarks can be found in supporting information.